The 2018 My Open Kitchen Gathering

 What was it all about?

-The main point of this event is to get a bunch of farmers, food producers and small businesses together to share ideas and inspiration about how we can all use social media to better tell our stories and build communities around what we do.
+The main point of this event was to get a bunch of farmers, food producers and small businesses together to share ideas and inspiration about how we can all use social media to better tell our stories and build communities around what we do.
 Plus of course, spend a weekend with awesome, like minded people talking about food, taking photos and learning from each other.
 Starting with welcome drinks on Friday night we move on to Saturday with a full day of talks, panel discussions, feasting and networking and then finish up on Sunday with a choice of eight mini-workshops.

 Speakers and panelists

-Our keynote speaker on Saturday will be Sara Tasker of Me and Orla and the podcast Hashtag Authentic and truly we are just so thrilled to be bringing this lovely and clever ‘queen of Instagram’ out from the UK specially for this event – whoop boom bang.
+Our keynote speaker was Sara Tasker of Me and Orla and the podcast Hashtag Authentic and truly were just so thrilled to be bringing this lovely and clever ‘queen of Instagram’ out from the UK specially for this event – whoop boom bang.
 Sara is one of the most inspiring people we’ve come across in this on-line world, and one of the most generous with her considerable knowledge of how to navigate it with good grace, humour and skill.

-And alongside Sara, we have the following stellar line up of panelists speaking on the day;
+And alongside Sara, we had the following stellar line up of panelists speaking on the day;

 Annabelle Hickson – A writer who takes photos, often of flowers, columnist for Country Style magazine, Lives on a pecan farm in Australia.
 Creator of simple, beautiful foraged flower and foliage installations (just wait till you see what’s she’s doing to our Gathering venue!) and blogger at one of our favourite places to hang online The Dailys.